Slovenes: 1950s: heavy industrialization

 In the late 1950s, Slovenia was the first of the Yugoslav republics to begin a process of relative pluralization.
 A decade of industrialisation was accompanied also by a fervent cultural and literary production with many tensions between the government and the dissident intellectuals.
 From the late 1950s onward, dissident circles started to be formed, mostly around short-lived independent journals, such as Revija 57 (1957–1958), which was the first independent intellectual journal in Yugoslavia and one of the first of this kind in the Communist bloc, and Perspektive (1960–1964).
 Among the most important critical public intellectuals in this period were the sociologist Jože Pučnik, the poet Edvard Kocbek, and the literary historian Dušan Pirjevec.

 1960s: self-management

 By the late 1960s, the reformist faction gained control of the Slovenian Communist Party, launching a series of reforms, aiming at the modernization of Slovenian society and economy.
 A new economic policy, known as workers self-management started to be implemented under the advice and supervision of the main champion of the Yugoslav Communist Party, Slovene Edvard Kardelj.

 1970s: years of Lead

-In 1973, the reformist trend was stopped by the conservative faction of the Slovenian Communist Party, backed by the Yugoslav Federal government.
+In 1973, the reformist trend was stopped by the conservative faction of the Slovenian Communist Party as part of a general reining in of liberal tendencies by the Yugoslav communist authorities.
 A period known as the "Years of Lead" (Slovene: svinčena leta) followed.